Julia-1439/library/README.md

 - dialog
 - data-* attribute
 - defining classes for common attributes like "major buttons"
-- It is worth noting I utilized a more semantic way (opinionated) of processing the form data when it is integrated with a dialogue element.
-Odin Project suggests using preventDefault(), but I opted to use formmethod="dialog" instead.
-I still experimented with preventDefault() and understand that it prevents the data being transmitted and form being reset.

 ## Credits
 ### Sources of Help